Skip to content

 • use model in AGENT.md when you want AGH metadata and provider-specific wrappers to agree on the intended model

-• use credential_slots when AGH should inject a specific API key into the subprocess
+• use bound_secret plus credential_slots when AGH should inject a specific API key into the subprocess

-• use env: refs for operator-managed process environment and vault:providers/<provider>/<slot> refs for AGH-managed encrypted provider credentials
+• use env: refs for service-manager-owned secrets and vault:providers/<provider>/<slot> refs for AGH-managed encrypted provider credentials

 MCP server merge order